MagnumOpuses/mapWidget/README.md

 You need to copy the [.env.default](./.env.default) to .env and add the api key from Lantmäteriet.<br>
 And you will need [npm](https://www.npmjs.com/) on your computer.
+Some kind of webserver optionally you can use Docker.

 ### Installation